October 17, 2017 by Brian in Stories of Christian Persecution

 Hea-Woo’s life has been full of trauma.
 In 1997, in the midst of a great famine in North Korea, Hea-Woo’s daughter in her mid-twenties starved to death in her own home.
 Hae-Woo’s husband escaped to China.
 He found God…but sadly he was caught by the secret police and six months later died in a North Korean prison camp.
 Hea-Woo said, “I was shocked to hear that my husband had become a Christian but instinctively I knew he had found the truth.”

 It wasn’t too long after this that Hea-Woo herself escaped to China and became a Christian through a series of events similar to those that had influenced her husband’s journey to faith.
 She was then caught by the secret police, repatriated to North Korea and placed in a prison camp.
 She shares about the horrors of life in these prisons: death so rampant that bodies would lay on the ground for three or four days without being cleaned up; mental and physical abuse that would make you sick in the pit of your stomach.
-Every day was torture.
+Every day was torture for Christians.

 In one of the darkest places on earth, Hea-Woo chose to do something so radical, and so dangerous, but so Christ-like.
 In this prison, God gave her a heart to tell her fellow prisoners about Jesus.
 And so, right there in the middle of a North Korean labor camp, a secret fellowship church began.